PiersonLip/Posydon_HR_Graphing_Script/readme.md

 ## Note
 As this is implemented only with respect to POSYDON, it will not work with other binary datasets unless the column headers match POSYDON formatting.

-Additionally, this has NOT been extensively tested and other datasets may have edge cases which break things.
+Additionally, this has NOT been extensively tested, and other datasets may have edge cases which break things.
 This is still a WIP and written by a second-year undergrad, so expect dumb code mistakes and oversights.